BondarencoM/DestinationStation/README.md

 ## Project Goal
 The goal of this project is to predict possible delays in the arrival of trains so that Ordina employees can travel punctually and sustainably to their clients.

+## Technical Information
+Make sure to set up the venv wiht python 3.8 and also install all dependencies